Any Dream Will Do (TV series): Week 9 (9 June 2007)

 The success of the programme prompted the BBC to extend the series by an extra week (week nine), removing the need for a double eviction prior to the final.
 The new date for the final, 9 June 2007, ensured it would air directly opposite the final of ITV's competing show, Grease is the Word.
 This move paid off as the final of Any Dream Will Do managed to secure the upper hand over Grease is the Word in viewing figures with a peak of 8.5 million viewers and an audience share of 39.6%, compared with ITV's high of 4.9 million viewers (an audience share of 23.5%).

 In the final, over three million votes were cast with Lee Mead being announced as the winner.
-He sang "Any Dream Will Do" to close the series and his prize was six months (later extended to eighteen) in the lead role of a revival of Joseph and the Amazing Technicolor Dreamcoat in London's West End.
+He sang "Any Dream Will Do" to close the series and his prize was six months (later extended to 18) in the lead role of a revival of Joseph and the Amazing Technicolor Dreamcoat in London's West End.

 After the series

 Winner

 Before the opening night of Joseph at London's Adelphi Theatre, publicity from the TV show had brought in £10 million in advance ticket sales, leading to a five-month extension to the show's run and an extension of Mead's contract until June 2008.

 Mead's version of "Any Dream Will Do", along with "Close Every Door" performed by the three finalists, was released as a single to raise money for BBC Children in Need.
 It reached number two in the UK Singles Chart.

+He also opened the telethon, performing “any dream live in the BBC Television Centre with a choir of children onstage and 7 others around the country in: Blackpool, Lincoln, Basingstoke, Belfast, Birmingham, Glasgow and Cardiff.
+The performance cut to these choirs for 10 seconds each throughout the song.

 His first public performance after the win was on 1 July 2007 at the Concert for Diana at London's Wembley Stadium, where he sang "Any Dream Will Do" with former Joseph actors Donny Osmond and Jason Donovan.

 Mead, along with the winner, Connie Fisher and last five runners-up of the previous Lloyd-Webber reality show How Do You Solve a Problem Like Maria? starred in a one-off Christmas Eve special on BBC One entitled When Joseph Met Maria.